Gibberlings3/Thieving-Skills-For-Bards/README.md

 ## Special Thanks

 - Bubb for all of his work on EEex as well as providing the .lua file required to alter the actionbar.
+- aVENGER for use of a function to update clab files.